This updated information applies to all elections where the election process started on or after 1 September 2020.

 IMPORTANT: The supplementary roll closes at noon 35 days before election day.
 Once closed, no further names can be added to the roll.

 The names but not the addresses of people on the roll can be viewed by anyone at any reasonable time at the school before election day.
 Although it is not officially defined, ‘reasonable time’ could be during school opening hours.
 Make sure the principal and office staff, in particular, are aware of this.

 NOTE: The same conditions apply to viewing names of people who have been nominated in the election.

 I thought it was the individual’s responsibility to check the electoral roll to see if they are on it?
 Why do returning officers need to check if a person should be included?

 True, it is the person’s responsibility to check the roll.
 However, the returning officer must prepare the roll of every person “entitled to vote in the election” and should make a reasonable effort to carry out that task.

 How do I deal with staff who are also parents of children at the school?

 This is called dual eligibility.
 As you can only take part in one election these people will be placed on the staff electoral roll.
 However, they can let the returning officer know in writing if they wish to be on the parent roll before it closes.
-They would then stay on this roll for the next 3 years unless their circumstances change.
+They would then stay on this roll for the next 3 years unless their status changes.

-Does the principal take part in the triennial elections?
+Does the principal take part in the triennial or mid-term elections?

 If the principal has a child at the school, then they can be on the parent electoral roll.
 They play no part in the staff election.